Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 * Huge 40x80cm 200 Pixel RGB Display
 * Update Rates up to 100Hz possible
-* Develop Party Games, Exhibition Presentations and Customer Specific Displays
+* Develop Party Games, Exhibition Presentations and Customer Specific Displays of any kind
+* Freely programmable, configurable and expandable

 Description
 -----------

-The Starter Kit: Blinkenlights basically is a huge, freely programmable display.
+The Starter Kit: Blinkenlights implements (besser: realize?) a huge, freely programmable display.
 It consits of 200 independently controllable full-color RGB pixels updatable up to 100 times per second.
 Possible applications are vast.
 The kit is useable to create party games, exhibition presentations and custom